Short-circuit logic: Other short-circuit logics

-As a consequence, all distributivity and absorption axioms follow from \SSCLe, and it is not difficult to see that \SSCLe\ defines the mentioned variant of ``sequential PL'': this follows for example immediately from~\cite{Sioson} in which equational bases for Boolean algebra are provided, and each of these bases can be easily derived from \SSCLe\ (below we return to this point).
+As a consequence, all equations defining absorption (among which~\eqref{MSCL1}) and distributivity (among which~\eqref{MSCL2}) follow from \SSCLe, and it is not difficult to see that \SSCLe\ defines the mentioned variant of ``sequential propositional logic'': this follows for example immediately from~\cite{Sioson} in which equational bases for Boolean algebra are provided, and each of these bases can be easily derived from \SSCLe\ (below we return to this point).